 The corridor the trio was running down terminated in a sharp, right angle turn.
-A massive X was painted across the wall at the end of their current stretch by Husk’s HUD.
+A massive X was painted across the wall by Husk’s HUD.
 Only Gale slowed slightly, with the other two continuing the charge forward.

 Once the neon-illuminated wall was roughly half a dozen meters away Husk threw his right hand forward and activated his Power.

 As soon as he’d created the breach point Husk stepped to the left, pressing himself against the wall of the corridor.
-Spearhead barrelled past, the bulky, armour clad man’s upper body covered with the visual signs of his own power.
-Once Spearhead was through the hole Husk followed.
+Spearhead barrelled past, the bulky, armour clad man’s upper body covered with the swirling visual signs of his own power.
+Once Spearhead was through the hole, Husk followed.

 The hole he had made led through to a small junction of tight corridors.
 Someone appeared to have been using the area as a storage closet, with various mops, buckets and grimy cardboard boxes full of cleaning materials lying about.
 A second hole was present in the left wall, much more roughly cut around the edges than the fissure Husk had created.
 Spearhead continued on through without pausing, with Husk right behind him.

 The pub was strewn with rubble as well as the bodies of the wounded and the dead.
 Large blackened gashes ran along the wall opposite the two TRA agents.
 A wooden bar by the building’s stairwell burned viciously.
 In front of them, a single man stood amongst all the chaos, tall and bald and wrapped up in a ragged brown coat.
 Several eye-catching tattoos ran along the sides of the man’s exposed neck, visible membership of some gang.
 The fact that Husk didn’t know which at a glance meant that they must have been fairly small time.